-In the light of the Cancun safeguards, a country should undertake an assessment of risks and benefits of the PAMs it has identified (for example using the UN-REDD Benefits and Risk Assessment Framework (BeRT) tool presented in Module 8).
+In the light of the Cancun safeguards, a country should undertake an assessment of risks and benefits of the PAMs it has identified.
 The assessment should include a determination of how the country's PLRs already address and mitigate risks or promote benefits.
 This assessment, which can be iterative, can bring out the gaps and can inform decisions on which actions to include in a REDD+ strategy.